 EU legislation for the 2014-2020 period (CPR Art 32, 34 and 35 and EMFF Art 62 and 64) makes provisions for FLAGs to cooperate across Europe and also with countries outside the EU.
 Moreover, as well as cooperating with other fisheries areas, FLAGs can seek synergies and cooperation with rural and urban areas by cooperating with other CLLD groups, such as LEADER LAGs but also with non-EU funded groups, provided they implement CLLD-type strategies through similar bottom-up public-private partnerships.
 This offers an ocean of opportunities for local stakeholders.

-This FARNET cooperation table (overview 2016) offers a brief overview of how cooperation is being organised in the different MS implementing CLLD under the EMFF, including potential partners, expected timetables for presenting projects and any Member State specificities regarding cooperation.
-See more details by Member State.
+This summary table offers a brief overview of how cooperation is being organised in the different MS implementing CLLD under the EMFF, including potential partners, expected timetables for presenting projects and any Member State specificities regarding cooperation.
+For more details on a specific Member State, visit the Cooperation Factsheet for each country.

 Support for cooperation